msecrist-couchbase/smallcb-training-capella/README.md

-  where the current approach has the browser correctly handling over-clicking automatically w.r.t. requests, but does not have the right UX, where the second click doesn't turn the 'run' button orange and disabled.
+  where the current approach has the browser correctly handling over-clicking automatically w.r.t. requests, but does not have the right UX, where the second click doesn't disable the 'run' button or make it look different.

 client-side JS to prevent Back Button or navigating away from losing work in the code textarea?